hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 * `tags`: A list of tags associated with this Service.

-* `port`: The port indicated the port associated with the Service.
+* `port`: The port indicates the port associated with the Service.
 Users are reruired to specify a valid port label here which they have defined in the resources block.
 This could be a label to either a dynamic or static port.
 If an incorrect port label is specified, Nomad doesn't register the service with